 Mr Milne has substantial telecommunications industry experience and he is an experienced company director having served in diverse industry sectors with a multinational focus.
 He had an executive career in telecommunications, marketing and media.
-From 2002 to 2010 he was Group Managing Director of Telstra’s broadband and media businesses and headed up Telstra’s New Media businesses in China.
+From 2002 to 2010 he was Group Managing Director of Telstra’s broadband and media businesses, and headed up Telstra’s New Media businesses in China.
 Prior to that he was CEO of OzEmail and MSN Australia.
-He is currently Chair of MYOB Holdings Ltd., Non-Executive Director of NBN Co, Tabcorp Holdings Limited, SMS Technology and Management Ltd. and Members Equity Bank Ltd.
+He is currently Chairman of the ABC and MYOB Holdings Ltd., and Non-Executive Director of nbn, Tabcorp Holdings Limited, SMS Technology and Management Ltd. and Members Equity Bank Ltd.

 Mr Sheridan is a Chartered Accountant with over 30 years’ experience in senior management in major corporations in Australia and Asia.
 He spent 11 years with KPMG before he moved into the commercial sector where he held several CFO roles with large multinational companies in Australia and Asia including three years as Finance Director of a top 10 Malaysian listed consumer goods company.
 Mr Sheridan was the Group CFO for Tenix, one of Australia’s largest private companies.
 In the 6 years prior to joining NetComm, Mr Sheridan was Managing Director and major shareholder of Acelero Pty Ltd, a human resources software company.